 So, cold weather is no reason to stay indoors – just gear up right and make the most of the fresh white season.
-In Helsinki, the capital of Finland, you get to experience the real white winter wonderland just outside the city centre where you will find pure nature, small islands and forests right by the sea.
+In Helsinki, the capital of Finland, you can experience the real white winter wonderland just outside the city centre where you can find pure nature, small islands and forests right by the sea.

 Kaivopuisto Park by the sea is a very popular place to go for a walk whether it is summer or winter.
-There are two great cafes, Café Ursula and Café Carusel, along the seaside promenade to stop by for a hot chocolate or lunch.
-If available, try a “laskiaispulla”, a traditional Finnish sweet dessert especially popular in wintertime.
+There are three great cafes, Café Ursula, Café Carusel and Löyly along the seaside promenade to stop by for a hot chocolate or lunch.
+If available, try “laskiaispulla”, a traditional Finnish sweet dessert especially popular in wintertime.
 Laskiaispulla is a sweet bun spiced with cardamom, cut in half and filled with strawberry or raspberry marmalade and lots of whipped cream.
 Perfect source of energy for cold winter days!

 During the last few weeks we have experienced incredibly cold weathers in Helsinki, all the way down to -30° C, so by now the sea is covered by a very thick layer of ice.
 This makes it possible to walk over the frozen sea.
 What a great sense of adventure and excitement!
 Suddenly the small islands off shore become a lot closer, just a short stroll away, no boats or bridges needed.

-From the island of Liuskasaari you can reach the neighbouring island of Uunisaari also by bridge if you feel uncomfortable walking over the frozen sea.
+From the island of Liuskasaari you can reach the neighbouring island of Uunisaari also via a bridge if you feel uncomfortable walking on the frozen sea.
 Here you can have coffee and local delicacies in historical settings as the red buildings hosting Uunisaari cafe and restaurant date all the way back to the late 1800’s.

 On the island of Seurasaari a couple kilometres outside Helsinki city centre you can experience a true winter wonderland with plenty of clean nature and fresh sea air.
 Seurasaari also hosts an open-air museum where you get to explore traditional Finnish cottages, manors and farmhouses from the old days.
 My favourite place to explore the frosty winter outdoors is at Uutela Nature Park in Vuosaari.
 Located in the eastern parts of Helsinki, Uutela Nature Park is surrounded by the sea on three sides and provides a variety of landscapes from tall cliffs to lush forests and meadows.
 The frozen sea offers a huge playground for outdoor activities and people are extremely happy to take the opportunity to go skiing, skating, hiking and walking the dog on the ice.

-Have you had a chance to explore the snowy winter wonderland and enjoy winter activities in the fresh outdoors?
+Do you enjoy exploring the snowy winter wonderland and doing winter activities in the fresh outdoors?

 Did you like this blog post?
 Read more about Finland: